marketempower/litetrail.com/content/wiki/backpacking-base-weight.md

 ### Traditional Backpacking

-Hikers with a Backpacking Base Weight greater than fifteen pounds (6.80 kg) are known as Traditional Backpackers.
+Hikers with a Backpacking Base Weight **greater** than the Lightweight style are known as Traditional Backpackers.

-Traditional backpacking clothing and gear are typically available off-the-shelf at major outdoor retailers, and are the most budget friendly, yet heaviest options.
+Traditional backpacking clothing and gear are typically available off-the-shelf at major outdoor retailers and are the most budget friendly, while also the heaviest options.

 ### Choosing a Backpacking Style